celador/ForceCode/README.md

 # ForceCode for Visual Studio Code
 This extension is a companion for SFDC development with Visual Studio Code.

+# There is currently an issue with the NPM version used
+You must go into the ForceCode extension directory and run `npm install`

 ##Features
 * Execute Anonymous
 * View Debug Logs